kentico-ericd/xperience-manager/README.md

 You can use the `ci` command to serialize the database or restore the CI repository to the database.
 Your project must have been built at least once to run CI commands.

 1. (optional) Select a profile with the [`profile`](#managing-profiles) command
-2. Run the desired command to begin the CI process:
+2. Run the desired command from the directory containing the [configuration file](#configuration-file) to begin the CI process:

    - `xman ci store`
    - `xman ci restore`